 After the furniture has been removed, the restoration professional will place industrial grade driers around the affected area.
 These large, powerful fans will throw air on parts of the home that have absorbed water.
 These strong fans expedite the process of evaporation.

 As the powerful equipment dries your home, the water that is being removed from the walls and other surfaces will enter the air.
 Advanced dehumidifiers remove this water from the air using a special fan.
 The moisture is drawn in with cooled coils that are built to attract water.
 All the water drops into a reservoir from the coils and is stored there.
 Once the reservoir is full, the operator will empty it.
 Some high-end dehumidifiers have attachments that directly funnel the water out of the hous

 During the home remediation process, the water damage restoration expert will use a moisture detector to measure the level of moisture in the affected areas.
 If any adjustments are required to promote the drying process, the restoration professional will adjust their strategy.
 Once your home has been completely dried and the professionals have dealt with the damage, they will move personal possessions and dry furniture back into the home.

 Call the Experts for Drying and Dehumidifying

-The water damage restoration experts at Service Team of Professionals (S.T.O.P.) can properly dry your house after water damage.
+The water damage restoration experts at STOP Restoration (S.T.O.P.) can properly dry your house after water damage.
 We offer 24/7 emergency services.
 We offer our restoration services in the areas of Philadelphia, Bucks County, and Montgomery County.
 You can call us at 215-631-3298 to set up an appointment for an estimate.
 If you need immediate emergency services, we will arrive at your doorstep with all the required equipment to complete the drying and dehumidifying process.